How a Hat Wallet Brought Me Home

 Picking up Where I’d Left Off

-I had a chance to move past the rapid prototype stage and iterate on the idea during an Industrial Design class at Parsons where I also considered aesthetic elements.
-I started where I left off with another quick prototype and user feedback.
+I had a chance to move past the rapid prototype stage and iterate on the idea at the Parsons Maker Space where I also considered aesthetic elements.
+I picked up with another quick prototype and user feedback.
 People who tried on the rapid prototype were most concerned with fit, security, and ease of retrieval/storage.

 Prototype II